Lauren Drain Flaunts Killer Legs In Ridiculously Short Daisy Dukes

 “That body is ridiculous,” another fan pointed out.

-“Those heels, wow it’s like your walking on water!” one more raved with a series of emoji.
+“Those heels, wow it’s like your walking on water!” one more raved, adding a series of emoji.